aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ### Does the plugin affect performance?

 The impact is minimal.
 Diff computation uses the Git command line, database operations are based on lightweight SQLite, and the UI only loads when the tool window is open.
-The Spring Bean analysis cache used by Spring rules exists only during auto review execution and is automatically cleared afterward.
+The analysis caches used by PSI semantic analysis rules (Spring, Code Defect, Redis, etc.) exist only during auto review execution and are automatically cleared afterward.
 Batch database operations and asynchronous loading ensure the plugin won't slow down IDEA.

 ---